wen-yan-lin/shell-theory/README.md

 Shell-normalization differs from “classical normalization”  in its use of test-mean, rather than training-mean for normalization.
 This greatly affects the results in problems like one-class learning and anomaly detection.

-In this code, we demonstrate shell theory on both one-class svm and anomaly detection, with comparisons provided against one-class svm; comparisons with other algorithms can be found in the main-paper [1], with their code
+In this code, we demonstrate shell theory on both one-class learning and anomaly detection, with comparisons provided against one-class svm; comparison with other algorithms can be found in the main-paper [1]; their code is included above.

 Our experiments indicates that shell learning provides almost perfect results on such very difficult problems.